All bookings are subject to our acceptance.

-Sandals or thongs are cool and comfortable around the hotel or lodging house.
+Sandals or slippers are cool and comfortable around the hotel or lodging house.
 They also allow your feet to breathe naturally.

 Socks are important for comfortable fees, bring lots so that you always have a dry pair to change into

 Long pants and long- sleeved shirt protect you from the sun and insects; bring at least one of each.
 Also a hat or cap.

 A raincoat poncho or waterproof jacket; a light sweater or jacket if you are going to a high altitude or for early morning boat trips.

 A good bag to carry everything in; a rucksack is essential for the trekking tours.
 A small bag to carry the odds and ends you need for a day-trip is useful

 Plastic bags to keep individual items dry when it rains and during boat journeys.